NicholasFrederick/March-Madness-Prediction/README.md

 model-The main data, looked at wins <br>
 model1-The postseason data, looked at March Madness succeess

 To run the code, you must first run the code in the Set-Up file in R. Run ALL of it for it to function properly.
 Make sure you have both the R code and the data you have downloaded in the same file.
 If you do not, the code will not work and it will return an error.
+Run it in the order it is set up in the file, or it will not function properly.

 The following Code was used to find the first formulas:
 ```